Washington Data Removal Guide (2026)

 - →Practical CCPA-style leverage against national brokers

-Where your data leaks from in Washington
+Where does your data leak from in Washington?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Washington:

 - King, Pierce, Snohomish County property records